ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 ## Extending
 {: #extending}

-Sessions are designed to be extensible, allowing to provide: custom serializers, transformers and storage providers.
+Sessions are designed to be extensible, allowing you to provide: custom serializers, transformers, and storage providers.

 ### Custom serializers
 {: #extending-serializers}